 We then will hear Siti Kasim, celebrity lawyer and human rights activist who is passionate about the rights of the indigenous people in the Malaysian peninsula, the Orang Asli.

 I hope you can make some time to relax, and simply enjoy listening.

-SOUND: CHANGES TO ARCTIC ICE RECORDINGS
+SOUND: ARCTIC ICE RECORDINGS

 It’s been snowing again last night.
 I’ve been reading about Arne Naess, the Norwegian Philosopher.
 He was committed to non-violent communication and research.

 He coined the term Deep Ecology.
 His work can be summarised as follows.